 - Choose a major and potential career.

-Explore your interests and career options through the Career Center and the KEY Careers program for freshmen.
+Explore your interests through the Career Center and the KEY Careers program for freshmen, and take our online Myers-Briggs personality test.
 Your academic advisor can help you decide on a major.

 - Don't overlook the required courses.